digimbyte/Gary/README.md

 4. **Pragmatics are essential**:
    - Eye contact, pointing, posture, and timing are part of the message.
-   - Garry assumes a shared context.
+   - Gary assumes a shared context.
 It is intentionally **indirect and implied**.

 ---